Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Introduction

-\item \textbf{Discovery of Method-Specific Success Fingerprints}: We demonstrate that while mergeability requirements are highly method-dependent, subspace and gradient alignments serve as foundational, method-agnostic signals of universal model compatibility.
+\item \textbf{Discovery of success fingerprints}: We demonstrate that while mergeability requirements are highly method-dependent, some properties, such as gradient alignment, serve as foundational, method-agnostic signals of universal model mergeability.

-\item \textbf{Actionable and Extensible}: Linear models achieve meaningful prediction ($r \in [0.34, 0.57]$, $p < 0.01$) with full transparency vs. black-box approaches.
-Practitioners can apply our framework to any new method/architecture to identify key properties to encourage during fine-tuning for enhanced mergeability, as we show in a toy experiment. \end{enumerate}
+\item \textbf{Actionable and extensible framework}: Linear models achieve meaningful prediction (Pearson $r \in [0.45, 0.70]$, $p \ll 0.001$) with full transparency vs.\ black-box approaches.
+Practitioners can apply our framework to any new method/architecture to identify key properties to encourage during fine-tuning for enhanced mergeability, as we show in a toy experiment.